Otto Höfler: Career

-Retirement
+Retirement and death

 Höfler retired from teaching 1971, but continued to teach and research.
 After his retirement, Höfler worked on refining his earlier theories, and authored extensive studies on Dietrich von Bern and Siegfried, the two most important characters in Medieval German literature.
 He argued that Siegfried was derived from the Germanic chieftain Arminius, who defeated the Roman army in the Battle of the Teutoburg Forest in 9 AD.

-Death and legacy

 Höfler died in Vienna on 25 August 1987.

+Legacy

 Höfler's scholarship and legacy are controversial.
 Höfler had a major influence on Georges Dumézil's trifunctional hypothesis of Indo-European society.
 He worked closely with Dumézil and scholars such as Stig Wikander, Émile Benveniste and Jan de Vries on developing study on Indo-European mythology, and has been credited with having significantly contributed to reviving the field of comparative mythology.

-According to Price, though Höfler's early career was shaped by the political changes of the times, the actual content of his works were of high quality and not tainted by political bias.
-Rowe says that though criticized by some, Höfler's key theories has never been refuted.
+According to archaeologist, Neil Price, Höfler's early career may have been shaped by the political changes of the times, but the actual content of his works were of high quality and not tainted by political bias.
+Historian Elizabeth A. Rowe says that though criticized by some, Höfler's key theories have never been refuted.
 Price argues Höfler's research has continued to be of great relevance up to the present day.

 On the other hand, Julia Zernack argues that Höfler’s work is "an example of the self-subjugation of Germanic scholarship to völkisch-nationalistic and National Socialistic ideologies."
-Jan Hirschbiegel argues that Höfler's work served less to uncover new academic knowledge than to create an ideological foundation for the Nazi state, that Höfler's cultic group of Odin's warriors was meant as spiritual predecessor of the Nazi "death cult" and its "death symbolism", and that Höfler never distanced himself from the völkisch elements of his earlier work.
-Wolfgang Behringer and Klaus von See similarly point to his Kultische Geheimbünde der Germanen as, in Behringer's words, a "sensational apology for the SS".
+Jan Hirschbiegel argues that Höfler's work served less to uncover new academic knowledge than to create an ideological foundation for the National Socialist state, that Höfler's cultic group of Odin's warriors was meant as spiritual predecessor of the National Socialist "death cult" and its "death symbolism", and that Höfler never distanced himself from the völkisch elements of his earlier work.

+Wolfgang Behringer and Klaus von See similarly point to his Kultische Geheimbünde der Germanen as, in Behringer's words, a "sensationalist apology for the SS".
+Courtney Marie Burrell writes that while several of Höfler's ideas have become popular or achieved consensus in scholarship as of 2023, the scholars who have accepted them ignore the ideological background of Höfler's theories, the essentially unprovable nature of his main theses, and the objections of other folklorists.